ericphanson/ExplicitImports.jl/README.md

 ```

 Additionally, module ExplicitImports accesses names from non-parent modules:
-- `parent` has parentmodule AbstractTrees but it was accessed from ExplicitImports at /Users/eph/ExplicitImports/src/qualified_names.jl:217:21
+- `parent` has owner AbstractTrees but it was accessed from ExplicitImports at /Users/eph/ExplicitImports/src/qualified_names.jl:217:21

 ````